-Read more guidance on food labelling changes after Brexit.
+Read more guidance on food labelling changes from 1 January 2021.

 Importing organic food

 You will no longer use the EU’s Trade Control and Expert System New Technology (TRACES NT) when importing organic food and feed.

 You will use a manual UK organic import system until a new digital system is in place after a no-deal Brexit.

 Exporting organic food to the EU

 You will not be able to export organic food or feed to the EU, unless either: